durkdev/DROP/README.md

 This is a very rough to do list.
 Feel free to edit and format in ways to indicate interest/objection help set priorities etc.

 ## Create an EvMenu Dungeon
-  A pure instanced Dungeron; see [How to Dungeon](./DESIGN/howto_dungeon.md) for an idea of what I'm going for here.
+  A pure instanced Dungeon; see [How to Dungeon](./DESIGN/howto_dungeon.md) for an idea of what I'm going for here.
   This will require me to re-learn evmenu.

-  1. Complete the NPC shop evmenu tutorial.
-DONE
+  1. [X] Complete the NPC shop evmenu tutorial.
+(Finished for this stage.)
-      1. tweak the NPC shop to be usable in the game for buying gear and selling off dungeon loot.
+      1. [x] tweak the NPC shop to be usable in the game for buying gear and selling off dungeon loot.
-      2. add a "sell" command that turns the players inventory into a stockroom and adds an offer price to each item.
+      2. [x] add a "sell" command that turns the players inventory into a stockroom and adds an offer price to each item.
-        1. evemenu of personal inventory [done]
+        1. [x] evemenu of personal inventory [done]
-        2. sell value is half of buy cost
+        2. [x] sell value is half of buy cost
-  1. Use evmenu knowledge to build menu based combat in a linear Dungeon
+  1. [ ] Use evmenu knowledge to build menu based combat in a linear Dungeon
-      1. Dungeon choices are only continue or backtrack
+      1. [ ] Dungeon choices are only continue or backtrack
-      2. Dungeon feature is only monster or nothing
+      2. [ ] Dungeon feature is only monster or nothing
-  1. Try to include Monster combat too.
+  1. [ ] Try to include Monster combat too.
-  1. Review the results and consider whether to continue down this road.
+  1. [ ] Review the results and consider whether to continue down this road.

   Thoughts: this would be a good place to stop and consider whether the purely instanced menu based Dungeon is good enough or whether to switch to semi-permanent dungeon generation.